tari-project/tari/RFC/src/Glossary.md

 A Communication Client is a Wallet or Asset Manager that makes use of the Tari communication network to send joining and discovery requests.
 A Communication Client does not maintain the communication network and is not responsible for forwarding or propagating any requests or data messages.

-## Creator Assigned Mode
+## Creator Nomination Mode
-[creator assigned mode]: #creator-assigned-mode
+[creator nomination mode]: #creator-nomination-mode "An asset runs in creator nomination mode when _every_ validator node in a validator committee is a [Trusted Node] that was directly nominated by the AI."

-An asset runs in creator-assigned mode when _every_ validator node in a validator committee is a [Trusted Node].
+An asset runs in creator nomination mode when _every_ validator node in a validator committee is a [Trusted Node] that was directly nominated by the [Asset Issuer].

 ## Current head